I am an ESL teacher, and I mostly write resources for other ESL teachers. I am especially interested in obscure topics.

-In English, the concept of reported speech refers to representing—or “reporting”—other people's speech or our own words.
-Before beginning lessons on reported speech, it is important for ESL learners to understand that this kind of speech is very useful in conversational English.
+In English, the concept of reported speech refers to representing—or “reporting”—other people’s speech or our own words.
+Before beginning lessons on reported speech, it is important for English as a second language (ESL) learners to understand that this kind of speech is very useful in conversational English.
 It will also help them learn reporting verbs beyond “say” and “tell” (you can find more info on this at the end of the article).

 There are two primary forms of speech: direct and indirect.

 Direct speech essentially repeats someone’s words (or how we best recall them).
 For example:

 - Carl said, “I work at the new grocery store.”

 Indirect speech, on the other hand, alters the original speaker’s words and often does so using the past tense.
 This type of speech is what is considered reported speech.
 Here is how you could create an indirect version of the direct speech example above:

 - Carl said that he worked at the new grocery store.

 Similarly, you can report what someone wrote.
 For example: